コンテンツにスキップ

 Snow White, Green Ballet & Siyon Jin Media Art Collaboration

-“Jin Si-young’s artwork” – a continuous stream of LED lights
+"Jin Siyeon's Artwork" - A continuous stream of LED lights

 About the "Flow" series

-- We will listen to your recent representative work "FLOW" series.
-The ``FLOW'' series creates a space by intricately intertwining colorful LED light tubes.
-Please tell us why you chose LED lights as the material.
+- I'd like to ask you about your recent representative work, the "FLOW" series.
+The "FLOW" series creates a space by intertwining colorful LED light tubes in complex ways.
+Why did you choose LED light as the material for the series?

-I started using LEDs in 2008, and felt unsatisfied with the flat images of the video works I had been creating, so I wanted to combine some kind of analog elements that can be directly touched with media art.
-I thought it was nice.
-Therefore, for the FLOW series, which I have been working on since 2011, I chose linear LED tubes as the most suitable material to directly express the flow of light.
+I started using LEDs in 2008, feeling that the flat images of the video works I had been making up until then were lacking, and I thought it would be nice to combine a kind of analog element that can be touched directly with media art.
+So, for the "FLOW" series I've been working on since 2011, I chose linear LED tubes as the most suitable material to directly express the flow of light.

 FLOW, 2013, LED Installation, Daedam Art Museum